rayhanul/COMS-579/README.md

 For example, when I ask "what is fuzzing? it answer: Fuzzing usually refers to automated test input generation for exposing potential software bugs or security vulnerabilities.
 It is a technique used to identify vulnerabilities in software by providing random or invalid data as input to the system.

+## Running webApp

+- Run command `pip install -r requirements.txt` to install all the required packages
+- Run command `funix application.py` to start the web application.

+- In case you are running using Linux, run command `funix application.py -p 3000`.
+- For more about funix widget tool, visit http://funix.io/

 ## Deloyed in hugging face.
 Here is the link:

 Click the url to the browser to see the application live: